Plympton Auxiliary Unit Patrol and Operational Base

 fit out the OB.

-Harry Masson ( a local photographer) is mentioned quite frequently in connection with the
+Harry Masson ( a local photographer) is mentioned quite frequently in connection

-Patrol but is not on the Nominal Roll.
+with the Patrol but is not on the Nominal Roll.

 At the end of February 941 he records that a Mr Bates resigns.
 Again there is no record of him on the nominal

-He met with the IO Captain Edmundson in Feb 1941 to show him the finished OB and they met
+He met with the IO Captain Edmundson in Feb 1941 to show him the finished OB and

-again at the OB in April 1942 when they all walked home together.
+they met again at the OB in April 1942 when they all walked home together.

 Geoffery Johnson became an accountant in Plymouth.
-He drew maps in 1988 to locate the two
+He drew maps in 1988 to

-but also having a “tremendous amount of fun “.
+training very hard but also having a “tremendous amount of fun “.

 Roger Keith Midgley won a bronze medal in Field Hockey in the 1952 Helsinki Olympic Games.